astirn/RazerBladeStealth-eGPU-TensorFlow/README.md

 7. Clone a TensorFlow project, make a virtual environment with PyCharm, test it out!

 ## Configure eGPU
+Only use use eGPU if the eGPU has a monitor attached.
+Otherwise, the eGPU will be disabled on boot.

 1. Boot laptop unplugged from Razer Core.
 2. Power on Razer Core and connect to Thunderbolt 3 port.
 3. Install and follow instructions from [egpu-switcher](https://github.com/hertg/egpu-switcher)